 Now you know which to use, here’s how to use it

 Choosing a bike lube is tricky as there are so many out there that all appear to offer the same qualities.
-To guide you, below we have rounded up some of our favourite wet and dry lubes.
+To guide you, below we have rounded up some of our favorite wet and dry lubes.

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay